Kingxukai/linux/Documentation/dev-tools/kunit/api/resource.rst

 Resource API
 ============

-This file documents the KUnit resource API.
+This file documents the woke KUnit resource API.

 Most users won't need to use this API directly, power users can use it to store state on a per-test basis, register custom cleanup actions, and more.